tsahota/NMproject/README.md

 The intent of NMproject is to allow for fully script based NONMEM model
 development:

 -   Code management:
     -   Code library: NONMEM template scripts to speed creation of NONMEM runs and facilitate adherence to best practices.
     -   Standardised, version controlled, directory structure for all NONMEM users.
 -   Script based model development:
     -   Instead of command line interface (CLI) or graphical user interface (GUI) use a script based interface
     -   End-to-end R workflows that can be repeated, reused and documented in R markdown
     -   Convenience functions for routine NONMEM control file edits
     -   Tracked manual edits for everything else to ensure full flexibility
     -   Fully customizable r markdown templates for goodness of fits, vpcs, ppcs, bootstraps
     -   Vectorized model objects - interact with groups of NONMEM runs as if they were one (no loops needed)
     -   Shiny interface for real time run tracking in grid environments

-History: NMproject was previously an AstraZeneca project.
+History: NMproject was previously an internal AstraZeneca project.
 It is being reimplemented here as a community version to be compatible with a variety of architectures (standalone NONMEM and a variety of grid submission systems)